Shuttle/shuttle-esb/src/guide/patterns/process-management.md

 - EventSource / Module
 	* This uses the `Shuttle.Esb.Process` module to handle the process state storage for you.

-Once you register an order by clicking on the button the `RegisterOrderProcessCommand` is immeditely sent to the relevant endpoint for processing.
-An `AcceptOrderProcessCommand` is then sent locally (to the same endpoint) but it is deferred for 20 seconds.
+Once you register an order by clicking on the button the `RegisterOrderProcess` is immeditely sent to the relevant endpoint for processing.
+An `AcceptOrderProcess` is then sent locally (to the same endpoint) but it is deferred for 20 seconds.
 This allows you time to cancel the order.

-The handler processing the `AcceptOrderProcessCommand` will simply ignore the message should the process/order have been cancelled in the meantime; else it sends a `CreateOrderCommand` to the order processing endpoint.
-Once the order has been created the process manager receives an `OrderCreatedEvent` and it then sends a `CreateInvoiceCommand` command.
+The handler processing the `AcceptOrderProcess` will simply ignore the message should the process/order have been cancelled in the meantime; else it sends a `CreateOrder` to the order processing endpoint.
+Once the order has been created the process manager receives an `OrderCreated` and it then sends a `CreateInvoice` command.

-When the process manager receives the `InvoiceCreatedEvent` an e-mail needs to be sent to the customer so a `SendEMailCommand` is sent to the e-mail server endpoint.
-Once the `EMailSentEvent` is recevied by the process manager a `CompleteOrderProcessCommand` is sent locally that then results in an `OrderProcessCompletedEvent` event.
+When the process manager receives the `InvoiceCreated` an e-mail needs to be sent to the customer so a `SendEMail` is sent to the e-mail server endpoint.
+Once the `EMailSent` is recevied by the process manager a `CompleteOrderProcess` is sent locally that then results in an `OrderProcessCompleted` event.

 After the process has been completed it is possible to `Archive` the process.
 In our sample it simply deletes the order.